If you see No Service or Searching

 If you see No Service or Searching on your device, or can't connect to a cellular network or cellular data, follow these steps:

-- Check your coverage area to make sure you're in an area with cellular network coverage.
+- Check your coverage area to make sure that you're in an area with cellular network coverage.

-- If you can't connect to a cellular network, make sure cellular data is on in Settings > Cellular.
+- If you can't connect to a cellular network on your iPhone, make sure that cellular data is on in Settings > Cellular.
+On your iPad, go to Settings > Cellular Data.

 - Restart your iPhone or iPad.